-Learning Labs are held regularly in Tier 1 cities, bringing together stakeholders to improve understanding of climate-related problems and to support discussions around possible solutions.
+Learning Labs are held regularly in Windhoek, Lusaka and Maputo, bringing together stakeholders to improve understanding of climate-related problems and to support discussions around possible solutions.
 An Embedded Researcher has been appointed in each city.
 They are positioned inside organisations where city-regional decisions are made and can therefore help researchers focus on improving the scientific climate information that is needed and advise how this information can be integrated into local decision-making processes.

-In Blantyre, Gabarone and Harare, the Tier 2 cities, research is focused on transferability of relevant climate knowledge.
-Research in the three self-funded cities (all in South Africa) is being carried out into various aspects of these cities’ climate-related issues.
+In Blantyre, Gabarone and Harare, research is focused on transferability of relevant climate knowledge.
+Research in the three self-funded cities (Durban, Cape Town and Johannesburg in South Africa) is being carried out into various aspects of these cities’ climate-related issues.
 There is significant cross-city engagement and exchanges enabling learning and sharing between the cities.